giordamaug/LION15_Experiments/README.md

 Description
 ----------------------

-This repository includes software adn data used in the paper:
+This repository includes software and data used in the experiments conducted in the article:

-This work is the subject of the article:

 > *Maurizio Giordano, Lucia Maddalena, Mario Manzo and Mario Rosario Guarracino.
  "Adversarial attacks on graph-level embedding methods: a case study".